Atchaya3001/Cyber_security/README.md

 ## Usage

-- ZEN Scan: Upload a file and specify the YARA rule file path to initiate a scan.
+- ZEN Scan: Upload a file and specify the Zen rule file path to initiate a scan.
 Results are displayed in the interface and sent via email.
 - Graph insight : Upload a file for static analysis and view control flow graphs directly on the interface.
 - Threat scan : Enter a file, URL, domain, or IP address.
 - String Miner : upload a file and its extracts the string from the file.